ArdaSaygan/Sorting-Algorithms/README.md

 # Sorting-Algorithms

 This repository contains my implementations of insertion sort, selection sort and quick sort.
 These algortihms' complexities were analyzed both theoriticaly and empricaly, as a project given in my CMPE160 course in Bogazici University.
-Emprical results will be uploaded in the following updatess.
+Emprical results will be uploaded in the following updates.

 ### Analysis of Worst and Best Cases